 At a whopping 33.19 carats, the Asscher-cut diamond is extremely impressive and beautiful.
 If you factor in the D color and VS1 clarity, you have an Asscher-cut diamond that nobody could resist.

 The Gemological Institute of America (GIA) reports that the diamond is Type IIa, which means that rocks like these have such incredible transparency that they are chemically purer than most other diamonds.

 The Cullinan and Koh-i-Noor Diamonds, which are equally as famous, are also IIa diamonds.
 The GIA also reports that the Elizabeth Taylor Diamond came from the Golconda region of India sometime before 1909.

 The Taylor Burton Diamond Ring features a sturdy platinum setting and two equally stunning baguette-cut diamonds.
-The actress always described this ring as her favorite piece of all the jewelry in her entire collection.
+The actress always described this two stone ring as her favorite piece of all the jewelry in her entire collection.
 She continued to wear it after her second divorce from Richard Burton.

 Elizabeth’s Collection for Sale

 Elizabeth Taylor insisted on holding onto her precious engagement ring from Richard and wore it almost every day.
 She did, however, go on to sell most of the other pieces of jewelry he gifted her during their marriages.
 More often than not, she wore jewelry from her own collection while on-screen.